fvgm/c-EventDrivenStateMachine/README.md

 But, we can't go to Reverse gear directly from Forward and vice-versa; we need to pass thru Neutral before.
 Also, in this simple example, we can turn off the engine (i.e. quit the program) only at the Neutral state.

 ![State Machine Flowchart](assets/transmission_example.png "State Machine Flowchart").
-The events associated with the states is associated in a bidimensional array, as this example:
+The events and states are associated in a bidimensional array like this example:
 ~~~
 void (* State_Event_Matrix[EVENT][STATE]) () =
 {